What makes a book worth publishing I ask of readers, writers, agents and publishers?

 But this is really no different than all the great visual artists, singers, screenwriters and actors who never get those million-dollar deals or starring roles and could act the pants off the main star or sing and make your heart melt (Susan Boyle anyone?).
 There are any combination of factors that make for success in any field in the arts.
 And sometimes talent is way down on the list.
 Michael O’Neill the accomplished actor who played the jockey’s father in “Seabiscuit” had a compelling article written about him several years ago in the L.A.
 Times about the disparity in actor’s salaries.
 It gave details that few people outside the acting industry probably think about: that there is one amount set aside for the ‘talent’ – the actors.
 If that amount is ten million dollars and the mega star is getting nine million, that leaves one million dollars to be split between all the other talent.
 And sometimes that leaves for a very small taste of the pie.
 Sometimes, the actors surely want to ask of the star: How much money do you need?
 How many more millions of dollars can you spend?
 Why not accept seven million so the rest of us can get a decent paycheck?

 Do I sound jaded?
 Probably.
 But I feel for good reason.
-And I write this not just for me, but for thousands of other promising and great writers whose works never see the light of day (or the printed page) because publishing is almost all about numbers and profits.
+And I write this for thousands of promising and great writers whose works never see the light of day (or the printed page) because publishing is almost all about numbers and profits.
 It is not always about making sure that talented writers get published.
 Writing is one animal.
 Good and great writing another.
-One of my favorite anonymous quotes is that, “Some people write because they can type.”
+One of my favorite anonymous quotes is, “Some people write because they can type.”
 Getting an agent is another animal and publication a whole other one.
 That’s why you should read “The Bestseller.”

-I went to a lecture a few years ago by the then president of iUniverse and she quoted some startling statistics on book publishing in general (not self publishing) that I can’t find right now.
+I went to a lecture a few years ago by Susan Driscoll, the former president of iUniverse (now AUTHOR HOUSE) and she quoted some startling statistics on book publishing in general (not self-publishing).

 So, just think about that.
 Think about how good of a writer you need to be to get represented by an agency like McIntosh & Otis.
 I’ve done the humble route, so now I am saying what other people have said of me and to me for years, and I am usually too busy being humble to acknowledge: I am a good writer.
 Certainly not Toni Morrison quality…but I am as good or better a writer than a lot of published writers.
 My writing made her cry, made another stay up all night finishing my book, made another wish she had married a different man.